Hong Kong Special Administrative Region

 Hong Kong is an active member of the global coalition against terrorism.
 Hong Kong has joined the Container Security Initiative and remains an important partner with regard to eliminating funding for terrorist networks and combating money laundering.
 Hong Kong has passed legislation designed to bring Hong Kong into compliance with applicable UN anti-terror resolutions and Financial Action Task Force recommendations.

 The United States has substantial economic and social ties with Hong Kong.
-There are some 1,100 U.S. firms, including 889 regional operations (295 regional headquarters and 594 regional offices), and about 54,000 American residents in Hong Kong.
-According to U.S. Government statistics, U.S. exports to Hong Kong totaled $17.8 billion in 2006.
-U.S. direct investment in Hong Kong at the end of 2005 totaled about $37.9 billion, making the United States one of Hong Kong's largest investors, along with China, Japan, and the Netherlands.
+There are some 1,100 U.S. firms, including 740 regional operations (242 regional headquarters and 498 regional offices), and about 55,000 American residents in Hong Kong.
+According to U.S. Government statistics, U.S. exports to Hong Kong totaled $13.5 billion in 2003, and two-way trade totaled $22.4 billion.
+U.S. direct investment in Hong Kong at the end of 2003 totaled about $44.3 billion, making the United States one of Hong Kong's largest investors, along with China, Japan, and the Netherlands.

 The Hong Kong Government maintains three Economic and Trade Offices in the United States.
 Addresses, telephone numbers, and web sites for these offices are listed below: